Black founders can get tactical advice at Disrupt – TechCrunch

 To answer that question, we’ll bring three Black founders together at Disrupt 2020 from September 14-18 who can speak directly about their experience raising funding and launching startups.

 One of our speakers, Michael Seibel, is now funding startups himself as partner and CEO of startup accelerator Y Combinator.
-Before that, however, he was co-founder and CEO at Justin.tv (which became game streaming giant Twitch) and then at its spinoff Socialcam (which was acquired by Autodesk).
+Before that, however, he was co-founder and CEO at Justin.tv (which became game streaming giant Twitch) and then at its spin-off, Socialcam (which was acquired by Autodesk).
 So he can talk about both sides, as both a founder and investor.

 Joining Seibel will be two YC startup founders — Reham Fagiri of furniture marketplace AptDeco and Songe LaRon of barbershop software maker Squire.
-We’ll talk to all three of them on the Extra Crunch stage, getting as specific and tactical as possible about what black founders can expect and what steps they can take to succeed.
+We’ll talk to all three of them on the Extra Crunch stage, getting as specific and tactical as possible about what Black founders can expect and what steps they can take to succeed.

 Learn more at Disrupt 2020, which runs from September 14-18.
-Buy the Disrupt Digital Pro Pass or if you’re an early stage founder a Digital Startup Alley Exhibitor Package today and get access to all the interviews on our main stage, workshops over on the Extra Crunch Stage where you can get actionable tips as well as CrunchMatch, our free, AI-powered networking platform.
-As soon as you register for Disrupt, you will have access to CrunchMatch and can start connecting with people now.
+Buy the Disrupt Digital Pro Pass, or if you’re an early-stage founder a Digital Startup Alley Exhibitor Package, today and get access to all the interviews on our Main Stage, workshops over on the Extra Crunch Stage, where you can get actionable tips, as well as CrunchMatch, our free, AI-powered networking platform.
+As soon as you register for Disrupt, you will have access to CrunchMatch and can start connecting with people.
 Use the tool to schedule one-on-one video calls with potential customers and investors or to recruit and interview prospective employees.